bbatsov/neocaml/README.md

 `treesitter-inspect-mode` (this shows the current node in the modeline)
 - When you set this to `'font-lock` it will also output some font-lock debug info.

+As [combobulate](https://github.com/mickeynp/combobulate) doesn't support OCaml yet, it seems the best way to test TS queries is the following:

+> If you don’t want to use Combobulate to help you, the builtin method – the
+> only method – is to call treesit-query-capture with a starting node (often the
+> one from treesit-buffer-root-node or treesit-parser-root-node) and the query
+> and then manually inspect the output to see if it’s right.
+Ugh.
+It’s messy,
+> and it’s hard work.
+Trust me, I know.
+I recommend you learn how to use IELM if
+> you decide to go this route.

 ### Source of inspiration

 Based on ideas and code from: